Hexafoil: Usage

 The six-petal rosette is common in 17th to 20th century folk art throughout Europe.

 In Portugal, it is common to find it in medieval churches and cathedrals, as the engraved signature of a mason; but also as decoration and symbol of protection on the chimneys of old houses in Alentejo (at times together with the lauburu, or with the pentagram).

-In Galicia (Spain) hexafoils are found since the Iron Age in torc terminals and decoration, and is still used in folk art.
+In Galicia (Spain) and all the Cantabrian Mountains, hexafoils are found since the Iron Age in torc terminals and decoration, and is still used in folk art.

-It can also be found in the Pyrenees (Cantabria, Navarre, Aragon).
+It can also be found in the Pyrenees (Navarre, Aragon, and Catalonia).
+Since 2003 the hexafoil is being used as the logo of the Alt Pirineu Natural Park, the largest of Catalonia.

 In the United Kingdom the hexafoil is commonly found on churches, but also in barns and private buildings, as well as on cross slabs.
-The use of the hexafoil as a folk magic symbol was brought from the United Kingdom to Australia by settlers, where a six leaf design with concentric circles have been found in homes and occasionally in public buildings to serve as a sign of protection.
+The use of the hexafoil as a folk magic symbol was brought from the United Kingdom to Australia by settlers, where six leaf designs with concentric circles have been found in homes and occasionally in public buildings to serve as a sign of protection.

-The Hexafoil was also widely used on gravestones in Colonial America, especially popular in parts of Connecticut, Massachusetts, and Pennsylvania.
+The hexafoil was also widely used on gravestones in Colonial America, especially popular in parts of Connecticut, Massachusetts, and Pennsylvania.
 The design was commonly used from the later 17th century until the early 19th century.

 The design is also known as "Sun of the Alps" (Sole delle Alpi) in Italy from its widespread use in alpine folk art.
 It resembles a pattern often found in that area on buildings.
 It is used in the coat of arms of Lecco Province.
 It has also been used as the emblem of Padanian nationalism in northern Italy since the 1990s.
 In 2001, Editoriale Nord, the publishing company of La Padania, registered the green-on-white design as a trademark.

 In Norway it can mostly be found on wooden objects, such as beer bowls, clothes smoothing boards, milk butts, wooden chests, beds, and so on, but it can also be found on the doors of buildings.
 In Norwegian it's sometimes known as "Olavsrose" (rose of Olaf), although that name is used for another symbol as well.

-In Lithuania the hexafoil was found on wooden beer bowls, on spindles, but also on other wooden objects.
+In Lithuania the hexafoil was found on wooden beer bowls, spindles, and other wooden objects.
 It is known as "little sun" (saulute) in Lithuanian.

-In the Tatra mountains, southeastern Poland and western Ukraine, the mark was commonly carved on roof beams inside peasant huts.
+In the Slovakia, southeastern Poland and western Ukraine, the mark was commonly carved on roof beams inside peasant huts.
 In Ukraine it was known as "the symbol of Perun" (Peruna znak) and "the thunder mark" (gromovoi znak).

 In the Russian North the hexafoil was carved near the outside roof of peasant houses to protect them against lightning.
 The symbol was known as the thunder sign (gromovoi znak) or the thunder wheel (gromovoe koleso), and was associated with the thunder god Perun.